cont-limno/LAGOSNE/cran-comments.md

 * This is a new release.

+* All examples are wrapped in dontrun tags.
+They require a sizeable data download.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.